Caroline Ansell: Political career

-Councillor

 Ansell was first elected as a Conservative Party councillor on 31 May 2012, at the age of 41.
 She served as a councillor for three years, representing the Meads ward of Eastbourne Borough Council.

 During her time as a councillor, Ansell successfully secured cross party support to establishing Eastbourne as the 'Eastern Gateway Town' to the South Downs National Park and the authority's support for a second runway at Gatwick Airport.
 She was part of the team to bring back Meads Magic, a community Christmas event which brings thousands of people to the area.

-Member of Parliament

-Ansell was selected by her local party membership to stand as the Conservative Party candidate in the 2015 general election.
-Ansell won the competitive selection for one of her party's top target seats against candidates with health, law and military backgrounds, including two of her future parliamentary colleagues Ben Howlett and Alberto Costa.
-Against predictions she beat Stephen Lloyd, the Liberal Democrat incumbent, with a majority of 733 votes, having been described before the election by a columnist in The Independent newspaper as "a terrific candidate…eloquent, personable and clearly knows and loves the town".
-She then went on to serve the constituency of Eastbourne for two years.